Terms & Conditions

 11.10 In the case of Ltd Company employment of staff Amtek take responsibility for ensuring and checking that the Ltd Company is legal, operational and conforms to current employment legislation, there is no additional financial exposure by the customer beyond the agreed hourly sales rate.

-11.11 Introduction of Amtek staff or Ltd Company staff or potential staff via recruitment process to the customer is undertaken by Amtek on the strict understanding that the customer will not approach, recruit or encourage in any way the Amtek staff member to work in any capacity directly or indirectly via any other company for the customer, this is a breach of this contract and will incur a fee of 20% of one years salary at the total inclusive salary and benefit rate of the Amtek staff member and moreover this condition of contract will remain in force for one year after termination of the contract or introduction by Amtek of the staff member to the customer.
+11.11 Introduction of Amtek staff or Ltd Company staff or potential staff via recruitment process to the customer is undertaken by Amtek on the strict understanding that the customer will not approach, recruit or encourage in any way the Amtek staff member to work in any capacity directly or indirectly via any other company for the customer, this is a breach of this contract and paragraphs 5.9 and 5.10 shall apply and moreover this condition of contract will remain in force for one year after termination of the contract or introduction by Amtek of the staff member to the customer.

 11.12 Introduction by Amtek of a potential staff member to the customer specifically for the purpose of direct employment can be agreed at the outset based upon a negotiable fee.